Have you ever wondered why beagles bark and howl so much?

-The other reason beagles howl is because that’s what our owners taught us to do when we were puppies.
+Another reason why we beagles howl is simply because that’s what our humans encouraged when we were just pups.

-They kept laughing and gushing whenever we howled, and so we learned that if we want our people to come and play with us, all they have to do is say ‘AROOO!’
+They couldn’t resist chuckling and cooing whenever we let out a howl, so we figured out that if we want our humans to engage with us, all we need to do is let out a good ‘AROOO!’

 10. We bark to warn our brothers and sisters

 We’re not just barking for the sake of it, we also bark to alert our fellow canines that there’s a potential threat nearby (we make excellent alarm systems!) suggesting they’d best make a quick exit before it gets dicey!